sstshenshutao/DynamicDNS/README.md

 # DynamicDNS
-A very very light-weight Java DynamicDNS, easy to use.
+A very very light-weight Java DynamicDNS for the NSprovider "namecheap", easy to use.